 Force directed layout positions the elements in the graphs automatically according to an underlying physical model.
 Nodes repel each other, edges act as springs and drag forces are applied.
-This layout mechanism lends itself to model-based sonification to augment the visualisation aurally (Hermann and Ritter, 1999).
-Each node can be "shaken", the movement will result in a sound and because of the propagation of the force in the model, all connected nodes will also sound, but in different intensity and delayed creating a unique pattern of sounds.
 Combining these methods with multiple filters (e.g. maximum distance from selected node, tag types etc.) enables the designer to explore the space efficiently and build up a mental model of the design space.